 On average, you will be facing prices of about $7.50 to $14.00 for each square foot of cedar shakes.
 Of course, this will also depend on where you will be buying the cedar shakes and the quality of the material.

 It’s commonly known that shake sidings use a clear grade which is one of the best qualities.
-If you’re going to be placing a layer underneath, it is best to use lower-quality shake sidings since it will not get as much exposure as the layer at the top part.
+If you’re going to be placing a layer underneath, it is best to use lower-quality shake sidings since they will not get as much exposure as the layer at the top part.

 Moreover, if you’re looking for cedar siding shakes that have different colors, then white cedars usually provide lighter color schemes while red cedars provide darker color schemes.
 The design and the thickness of these shakes are also determined from the process that they are milled and cut.